SummIt: Iterative Text Summarization via ChatGPT: Analysis

 \subsection{Case Study}

-We show an example of iterative summary refinement as in Table~\ref{case}.
-The evaluator provides a detailed rationale for the summary evaluation at each iteration, and the summary refines the summary accordingly.
-SummIt stops editing the summary after four iterations when the evaluator feels satisfied with the summary output.
+We show an example of iterative summary refinement in Table~\ref{case}.
+The evaluator provides a detailed rationale for the summary and the summarizer can refine the summary accordingly.
 The full example can be found in Appendix~\ref{app:example}.